Winchester (film): Production

 In 2009, it was announced that a film would be made about the Winchester Mystery House.
 Rights to the story were acquired by the Hammer Films division of Exclusive Media in 2012, with Imagination Design Works and Nine/8 Entertainment producing.
 Michael and Peter Spierig were set as directors on May 10, 2016, with the pair also revising the script.
 On May 14, Helen Mirren began finalizing a deal to star in the film as heiress Sarah Winchester, and filming was expected to start later in 2016, in San Jose, California and Australia.
 In August 2016, CBS Films acquired distribution rights to the film, and production was pushed back to March 2017.
 In September 2016, Jason Clarke entered negotiations to star in the film.
 Sarah Snook and Angus Sampson joined the cast in March 2017, and filming commenced in Australia.
-The film was originally going to be released on February 23, 2018, but the release date was moved up to February 2, 2018.
+The film was originally to be released on February 23, 2018, but the release date was moved up to February 2, 2018.